Introduction to Operational Risk

 - A severity question: Conditional on the occurrence of a loss, what is the severity of the loss?
 We tend to use continuous distributions to describe this random variable.
 For example, lognormal, exponential, gamma or beta.

 Do you want to learn more about the practical modeling of operational risk, including the real-world application of Excel to OpRisk analytics?
-Pristine and bionicturtle.com are proud to refer you to the new Operational Risk and Credit Risk Training School.
-See here for more details.
+Edu Pristine and bionicturtle.com are proud to refer you to the new Operational Risk and Credit Risk Training School.
+Click here for more details.

 About the Author

-Prior to launching bionicturtle.com, David was a consultant to executives and Boards.
+David Harper was a consultant to executives and Boards, prior to launching bionicturtle.com.
 He advised primarily to technology and financial firm on transactions (IPSO, M&A), incentives and performance improvement (economic value added).

 FREE 10 days